johncburnett/latoo/README.md

 ```
 This code allows for ways of modulating through this chaotic system.

-### Installation Execution
+### Installation and Execution
 Clone to apps folder in your OF directory.
-Builds on mac and linux.
+Builds on linux and osx.
 ```
 $ make
 $ make run